 - Book awards online or phone: most awards can be searched for and booked on the British Airways Executive Club website.
 If not, expect long wait times, which are reduced if you call their number in Singapore (provided later in the guide)

-You can purchase between 1,000 and 100,000 Avios, which is the maximum points you can buy in one year.
+You can purchase between 1,000 and 200,000 Avios during this promotion, which is double the maximum points you can usually buy in one year.

 You have three purchase links to choose from (which we explain below), with British Airways Executive Club being the most useful for travellers in Australia and New Zealand: